 One day, I will probably drop the pseudonym.
 Perhaps at 5 years sober !
 Now there’s a goal !

 Please comment on my blog – and leave my links to yours.
-The support I have received in the last weeks via the internet has been amazing.
+The support I have received in the last months and years via the internet has been amazing.
 You can reach me at

 Thanks Lily 🌷x